claytonjorg/Elevator/README.md

 minimum floor number and floor 10 being the maximum floor number.
 New passengers can arrive at any time and each floor needs to support an arbitrary number of them.

-# Step 2: Add System Calls
+# 2: Add System Calls
 Once you have a kernel module, you must modify the kernel by adding three system calls.
 These calls will be used by a user-space application to control your elevator and create passengers.
 You need to assign the system calls the following numbers: